The origins of farming

 The predominantly central and western European groups

-G2a2b2-CTS2488.
-Most of the Europeans of west and central Europe belong to this clade.
+G2a2b2-CTS2488, formed 14400 ybp, TMRCA 14400 ybp, most of the Europeans of west and central Europe belong to this clade.
 It is also found among the Brahmins in India.
-It probably emerged partly from the population of hunters and gatherers in the Russian steppes.
+It probably emerged from a population of hunters and gatherers in the Russian steppes.
 (22)

-G2a2b2a1-L140/S316.
-The whole group with clades is the dominant G group in Europe, present in almost 80%, of G men.
-This group is estimated to be about 12.000 years old.
-The first ones came into Europa probably around 8,500 ybp.
+G2a2b2a1-L140/S316, formed 11600 ybp, TMRCA 10900 ybp, the whole group with clades is the dominant G group in Europe, present in almost 80%, of G men.
+The first ones came into Europa probably around 8,500 ybp, archaeological find, 8000-7500 ybp of Koros neolitic in Törökszentmiklos Tiszapüspöki Karanycs, Hungary.
 Their number is now approaching 7% of the population in some European countries, however the average is about 3%.
-It is present in small amounts in some parts in France iat 5% and in Italy it reaches 9%.
+It is present in small amounts in some parts in France at 5% and in Italy it reaches 9%.
 There is an Ashkenazi cluster in northwestern Europe.
 G-L140* are in The Netherlands, Norway, Spain, the Carpathian Mountains, in Palestinians, Saudi Arabia and in the Dravidan speaking Brahii.
 (25)

 G2a2b2a1a1-PF3345 is 10,400 years old